PBGUX/ng-starter-app/README.md

 ### 2. Install dependencies

-From the root folder folder, run
+In  this root folder, run
 ```
 npm run setup
 ```